Gorenstein stable log surfaces with $(K_X+\Lambda)^2=p_g(X,\Lambda)-1$: irreducible Non-normal Gorenstein stable surfaces with

 Case III) $\bar{X}$ is $C_{N-1}$ and $c$ is not the vertex.
-We show that this does not occur.
-By Cor \ref{lineIntersecting} $pr_c|_{\bar{X}}$ is an isomorphism outside the ruling $l$ passing $c$.
-Hence $\bar{D}$ must be $l$.
-However this is impossible as the vertex of $C_{N-1}$ would not be glued into a Gorenstein slc singularity.
+We show that this does not occur by contradiction.
+By Cor \ref{lineIntersecting} $pr_c|_{\bar{X}}$ is an isomorphism outside the ruling $l$ passing through $c$.
+The involution $\tau$ forces $\bar{D}$ to be $l$.
+Now $\bar{D}$ intersects $\bar{\Lambda}$ at the vertex of $C_{N-1}$ and two other points which may coincide.
+However these points could not be glued into a Gorenstein slc singularity as in \textsection\ref{clssofslc}.
+Hence we obtain a contradiction.